json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 produced as an annotation.

-Since `contentMediaType` is required to provide instruction on how to interpret the string content, the annotation schema produced by this keyword has no meaning if `contentMediaType` is not present.
+Since `contentMediaType` is required to provide instruction on how to interpret string content, the annotation schema produced by this keyword has no meaning if `contentMediaType` is not present.

 Accessing the schema through the schema location IRI included as part of the annotation will ensure that it is correctly processed as a subschema.
 Using the